-One customer accounted for 22%, 15% and 18% of the Group's revenues for the years ended December 31, 2002, 2001 and 2000, respectively (see also Note 17a).
+One customer accounted for 20%, 22% and 15% of the Group's revenues for the years ended December 31, 2003, 2002 and 2001, respectively (see also Note 15a).

 Some raw materials and certain products are currently obtained from single domestic or foreign suppliers.
-Although the Group has not experienced material difficulties to date, future supply interruptions could require additional regulatory approvals and may result in the Group's inability to market such products pending approvals.
+Although the Group has not experienced material difficulties to date, future supply interruptions could require additional regulatory approvals and may result in the Group's inability to market affected products pending approvals.
 Any significant and prolonged interruption of supply could have a material adverse effect on the Group's results of operations and financial position.